lorenzoo-rod/lorenzoo-rod/README.md

 ## Hi there 👋

-I'm Lorenzo, an aspiring software developer/engineer interested in growing my expertise through project-based learning.
+I'm Lorenzo, an aspiring software engineer interested in growing my expertise through project-based learning.
 I am currently in my second year at Rice University studying Computer Science.

-- 🌱 I’m currently learning Java and C
+- 🌱 I’m currently learning Java, C, and Spring Boot
 - 📫 How to reach me: https://www.linkedin.com/in/lorenzo-rodriguez-32a950397/

 <!--